ArjunCodess/men2-predictor/README.md

 ### Why This Matters

+**Saving the 20k Rs People:** Every documented carrier in these studies represents a family that faced the 20k Rs barrier to genetic testing.
+Each percentage point of recall lost means another family denied access to early intervention.
+Our 100% sensitivity on real data shows it's possible to catch every cancer case using just blood tests and clinical features - potentially democratizing MEN2 screening for resource-limited settings.

 Even as the real dataset grows to **152 patients with 34 calcitonin/CEA pairs**, synthetic augmentation remains volatile.
 Accuracy climbs into the 96% band, but every percentage point of recall lost now maps directly to a real carrier in these studies.
 Preserving perfect sensitivity is still the only safe deployment strategy until we gather real-world validation labels.

 ### Learning Paradigm Coverage